 So for example, a business that we worked with may have the understanding that they need to do a lot of research, it was could cost them like 50 grand from a marketing consultancy, you value that somebody in their network who worked at a university, they work to get university students to do a pilot project for a course they were doing when they got that research for free from great the best brains in the country you have zero pounds benefits from it, from a business person’s perspective, you have to start out with that mentality is, how can I do the most with the least, because if the beginning, you’re never going to make it in terms of the higher echelons that you needed to.

-So say some really interesting stuff there from say I’m really interested in, you know the side story 100% And when you look at that from an investor’s perspective, it’s, you don’t want invest in someone who’s lazy, right and lazy with their concept right it’s not even lazy like they want to probably want to go and do the work, but they’re lazy with their concepts and they haven’t gone done everything and then demonstrate what they can do with it, why you can invest in them, you know you need an investor wants to see a proof of concept, and they want to see a proof of concept working, so they can add some value and drive it on.
-They don’t want to just see an idea, an idea is that 1% You know, the rest is the 99% right, that’s the one tweaks was 100% quite great advice there from Tim really.
+So say some really interesting stuff there.
+I’m interested in this side of story.
+And when you look at that from an investor’s perspective, it’s, you don’t want to invest in someone who’s lazy.
+Lazy with their concept.
+It’s not even lazy like they want to probably want to go and do the work.
+But they’re lazy with their concepts and they haven’t gone done everything and then demonstrate what they can do with it, why you can invest in them.
+You know you need an investor wants to see a proof of concept.
+They want to see a proof of concept working, so they can add some value and drive it on.
+They don’t want to just see an idea.
+An idea is that 1% You know, the rest is 99%.
+That’s the one tweak was 100% quite great advice there from Tim really.

-54:35 talks about we’ve been in business for 10 years.
-And he talks about he dipped his name in there but it’s a great point underneath that I’ll come back to the minis question in a second.
+He talks about he dipped his name in there but it’s a great point underneath that I’ll come back to the minis question in a second.
 But the point he raises is that he’s got to business, to a certain level, has he get investors to the next level.
-The great thing with creating a business that’s already got cash flow associated with it, it’s easier to attract more money to it because if you’ve got a history.
+The great thing with creating a business that’s already got cash flow associated with it.
+It’s easier to attract more money to it because if you’ve got a history.
 There’s Tuesdays in the business right to stay in the business day before you’ve done anything and it’s after you’ve done something.

 The best time to ask lots of money before you’ve done anything because it’s a dream, right, and people can buy into the dream, the worst time to offer money is when you actually started, because then you can’t do it based off a dream it needs facts, and if the facts are good, and if you’ve been in business for 10 years, the facts should be good, then actually it should be easier to get access to investors.
 And from my perspective as a business owner you want to be holding on to as much control and equity of your business, for as long as you possibly can.